How to Spot Delayed Motor Skills in Toddlers

 How Are Fine Motor Delays Diagnosed?

-A child development professional will always be the best-equipped to diagnose a delay in fine motor skills.
+A child development professional will always be the best-equipped to diagnose a delay in fine motor skills in toddlers.
 However, generally speaking, here are a few things parents can keep an eye on, as they may indicate signs of a fine motor delay:

 - Your toddler has difficulty grasping or holding objects.